codeforamerica/glossary-bot/README.md

 #### Install

 Glossary Bot is a [Flask](http://flask.pocoo.org/) app built to run on [Heroku](https://heroku.com/).
 To deploy the bot using Heroku's automated setup, see below.
-To deploy the bot from the command line, read [DEPLOY](DEPLOY.md).
+To deploy or upgrade the bot from the command line, read [DEPLOY](DEPLOY.md).
 To install the bot locally for development and testing, read [INSTALL](INSTALL.md).

 #### Set Up on Slack